FakhrAfagh Parsa

 Board of Governors of Association of Patriotic Women [Jam'iyat-e Nesvan-e Vatankhah], Tehran, 1922–1932.
-The left-most woman sitting is Ms FakhrAfagh Parsa.
+FakhrAfagh Parsa is seated first from the left.

-FakhrAfagh Parsa (فخرآفاق پارسا) (born in Tehran in 1898), was a journalist during the Iranian Constitutional Revolution and a member of the Women's Movement in Iran.
+FakhrAfagh Parsa (فخرآفاق پارسا; born in Tehran in 1898), was a journalist during the Iranian Constitutional Revolution and a member of the Women's Movement in Iran.
 She was the mother of Farrokhroo Parsa, the first female minister in the cabinet of Amir-Abbas Hoveyda.

 Early life

 She was the director of Women's World magazine and the first female journalist in Iranian history to be exiled.
 She was exiled for two years, but when she returned, she joined the Jam'iyat-e Nesvan-e Vatankhah.

 Jahan-e Zanan

 Women's World was first published in 1920 (or 1922) with the aim of "understanding the need for women's education" and "familiarizing them with their rights" by Farrokhdin Parsa and his wife, FakhrAfagh Parsa, in Mashhad.

-This magazine, which was first published every two weeks, focused on subjects related to the freedom of women in European style and the equality of rights.
+This magazine, which was initially published fortnightly, focused on subjects related to the freedom of women in European style and the equality of rights.

 The first subject of the magazine, published by the management of FakhrAfagh Parsa, had a moderate tone about women's education and the need for them to be educated.
 But, after publishing an editorial about the equal rights of women and men, a number of men came up against her.
 Some thugs also looted her house in support of those who had condemned her against religion.